Mexican–American War: Battle of Palo Alto

 On May 8, 1846, Zachary Taylor and 2,400 troops arrived to relieve the fort.
 However, General Arista rushed north with a force of 3,400 and intercepted him about 5 mi north of the Rio Grande River, near modern-day Brownsville, Texas.
 The U.S. Army employed "flying artillery", their term for horse artillery, a mobile light artillery mounted on horse carriages with the entire crew riding horses into battle.
 The fast-firing artillery and highly mobile fire support had a devastating effect on the Mexican army.
 In contrast to the "flying artillery" of the Americans, the Mexican cannons at the Battle of Palo Alto had lower-quality gunpowder that fired at velocities slow enough to make it possible for American soldiers to dodge artillery rounds.
 The Mexicans replied with cavalry skirmishes and their own artillery.
 The U.S. flying artillery somewhat demoralized the Mexican side, and seeking terrain more to their advantage, the Mexicans retreated to the far side of a dry riverbed (resaca) during the night and prepared for the next battle.
 It provided a natural fortification, but during the retreat, Mexican troops were scattered, making communication difficult.

 Battle of Resaca de la Palma

 During the Battle of Resaca de la Palma on May 9, 1846, the two sides engaged in fierce hand-to-hand combat.
-The U.S. Cavalry managed to capture the Mexican artillery, causing the Mexican side to retreat—a retreat that turned into a rout.
+The U.S. Cavalry managed to capture the Mexican artillery, causing the Mexican side to retreat, which then became a rout.
 Fighting on unfamiliar terrain, his troops fleeing in retreat, Arista found it impossible to rally his forces.
 Mexican casualties were significant, and the Mexicans were forced to abandon their artillery and baggage.
 Fort Brown inflicted additional casualties as the withdrawing troops passed by the fort, and additional Mexican soldiers drowned trying to swim across the Rio Grande.
 Taylor crossed the Rio Grande and began his series of battles in Mexican territory.